MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/04-manage-topics.md

     ![Screenshot of the Edit with Copilot panel with prompt.](../media/edit-with-copilot-panel.png)

-   > [!NOTE]
-   > The message should be updated to include the *Name* variable from the message node before it, and should look similar to the screenshot below.

     ![Screenshot of the message updated to include the Name variable.](../media/message-updated-name-variable.png)

+    > **Note**: The message should be updated to include the *Name* variable from the message node before it, and should look similar to the screenshot below.

 1. Select **Save**.